-Counter Type: Vaki Operating: Jan - Dec 2020 Performance: V Good Verified: Yes
+Counter Type: Vaki

+Performance: V Good

-The fish counter is at Island bridge, 5km west of Dublin city centre.
+The fish counter on the Liffey is at Island bridge, 5km west of Dublin city centre.
 It is an older Vaki counter and was recently transferred to IFI from the Marine Institute.
 The data is downloaded and verified locally on computer system which is housed in a hut beside the weir.

-This is the first year of full operation of the counter by IFI staff, our sincere thanks to Nigel Bond, Marine Institute for his assistance and guidance during the handover.
+This is the second year of full operation of the counter by IFI staff.
 Maintenance was carried out on a regular basis and the counter performed well.
-Some fish bypass the counter particularly at high tide and in flood conditions.
-Additional works to upgrade the facility from a health and safety perspective are ongoing.
+Some fish bypass the counter particularly at high tide and flood conditions.
+Additional works to upgrade the facility from a health and safety point of view are ongoing.
+The counter is an older model Vaki but works very well.